 Under UNIX, all environment variables should appear in UPPER CASE.
-For example, to set the default value of Iml to 3, then
+For example, to set the default value of Imt to 3, then

+'''

-\$ export DEFAULT_ML=3
+$ export DEFAULT_ML=3

+'''

-If a configuration parameter described in the Dyalog for Microsoft Windows Installation and Configuration Guide has a back-slash "\" in its name, this should be replaced with an underscore in the equivalent environment variable.
+If a configuration parameter described in the Dyalog for Microsoft Windows Installation and Configuration Guide has a backslash "\" in its name (strictly speaking, appears in a subkey of the Dyalog key in the Windows Registry), this should be replaced with an underscore in the equivalent environment variable.
+This applies for example to SALT\CommandFolder.